-- Drugs targeting serotonin receptors for the treatment of irritable bowel syndrome with constipation, such as Renzapride, being developed by Alizyme plc and currently in Phase III clinical trials, and DDP733, being developed by Dynogen Pharmaceuticals, Inc. and currently in Phase II clinical trials; - Opioid antagonists such as methylnaltrexone, being developed by Progenics Pharmaceuticals, Inc., for the treatment of opioid-induced bowel dysfunction.
+- Drugs targeting serotonin receptors for the treatment of irritable bowel syndrome with constipation, such as Renzapride, being developed by Alizyme plc and currently in Phase III clinical trials, and DDP733, being developed by Dynogen Pharmaceuticals, Inc. and currently in Phase II clinical trials; and - Opioid antagonists such as methylnaltrexone, being developed by Progenics Pharmaceuticals, Inc., for the treatment of opioid-induced bowel dysfunction.
 Progenics and its partner Wyeth Pharmaceuticals recently filed an NDA with the FDA for a subcutaneous formulation of this drug for the treatment of opioid-induced bowel dysfunction in patients receiving palliative care.
-Adolor Corporation, the developer of another opioid antagonist, Entereg® (alvimopan), recently announced that it was withdrawing its protocol for an additional Phase III clinical trial of Entereg to treat opioid-induced bowel dysfunction, which had previously been filed with the FDA, based upon preliminary Phase III trial safety results that suggest potential links between use of Entereg and adverse cardiovascular events, tumor development and bone fractures; and - TD-5108, being developed by Theravance, Inc. for the treatment of chronic constipation, and linaclotide, being developed by Microbia, Inc. for the treatment of irritable bowel syndrome with constipation, both of which have recently completed phase II clinical trials.
+Adolor Corporation, the developer of another opioid antagonist, Entereg[®] (alvimopan), recently announced that it was withdrawing its protocol for an additional Phase III clinical trial of Entereg to treat opioid-induced bowel dysfunction, which had previously been filed with the FDA, based upon preliminary Phase III trial safety results that suggest potential links between use of Entereg and adverse cardiovascular events, tumor development and bone fractures.